White Nights International Marathon

-The White Nights International Marathon is an annual marathon in St. Petersburg, Russia, that takes place during the summer, when the sky is light for nearly 24 hours, though it did not take place since 2021; it could resume come 2024.
+The White Nights International Marathon is an annual marathon in St. Petersburg, Russia, that takes place during the summer, when the sky is light for nearly 24 hours, though it did not take place from 2020 to 2023; it resumed in 2024.
 In 2013, the race was the second-largest Russian marathon race in terms of finishers (the Moscow Marathon was first, the Siberian Marathon was third).
 The race has been a member of the Association of International Marathons and Distance Races.
 The race weekend consists of a 10K run and the marathon.
 Many participants have noted the laissez faire attitude about the race management, saying that it gives the event "the same kind of rawness of spirit that old-style marathons had."
 The race has also been known for lack of crowd support, minimal course administration, and salted rye bread instead of gels at water stations.

 Course

 The marathon track has commonly been in one loop through the central part of the city, down streets such as Nevsky Prospect, and against the background of monuments and buildings including St. Isaac's Cathedral, The Bronze Horseman, Vasilyevsky Island's Arrow, the Peter and Paul Fortress, the Saint Petersburg Botanical Garden, the Tovstonogov Bolshoi Drama Theater, the Saint Alexander Nevsky Monastery, and others.